Free PDF download!

 Handmade ceramic tiles take advantage of all the complex possibilities of the ceramic process.
-Add the graphic potential of a picture plane, multiply that over any area you want, and the possibilities for ceramic tile projects become nearly limitless.
-And ceramic tile isn’t just flat; handmade ceramic tiles can be relief surfaces that are quite complex—but you would be surprised to learn how easy it can be to make your own.
-In fact, you can make a ceramic tile mold that has a lot of relief so you can quickly reproduce a complex design without having to carve each tile individually.
+Add the graphic potential of a picture plane, multiply that over any area you want, and the possibilities for ceramic tile art become nearly limitless.
+And ceramic tile isn’t just flat; handmade ceramic tiles can be relief surfaces that are quite complex—but you would be surprised to learn how easy it can be to make your own ceramic tiles in this way.
+In fact, you can make a ceramic tile mold that has a lot of relief so you can quickly reproduce a complex tile design without having to carve each tile individually.

 Here's a sample of what's inside this helpful freebie:

 by Laura Reutter

 Keeping handmade ceramic tiles flat while drying and firing has often been a source of frustration for clay artists.
 Over the years, I’ve read a great deal about sandwiching wet tiles between drywall, flipping them, stacking them, turning them, covering them or weighting them.
 Why spend countless hours fussing over tiles?
 I’ve developed a ceramic tile technique that greatly minimizes the amount of handling needed and is almost foolproof for making flat tiles.

 To begin making flat tiles you need to use a heavily grogged clay formulated for sculpture or tile - not a plastic throwing clay.
 I like my clay on the dry, stiff side as too much water makes it dry slowly and promotes warping.

 The Ceramic Tile Drying Process